Here are some reasons why you might not be able to find your address with AddressFinder

 This is the most common reason for addresses not being returned in the search results.
 It occurs when the owner of the website, on which you are searching, has applied a filter to the search results.
 These filters prevent certain types of addresses from being returned in order to only collect addresses that comply with their business needs.

 Examples of commonly applied filters include:

-- deliverable (by Australia Post) addresses only
+- Australia Post delivered addresses only

-- addresses from a particular state or territory
+- Addresses from a particular state or territory

-- exclude PO Box style addresses
+- Exclude PO Box type addresses

 The address data returned from the AddressFinder service comes from either Australia Post or the PSMA.
 These sources have their own update timetables so brand new addresses or subdivisions can take a little time to find their way into the database.

 The AddressFinder dataset is rebuilt monthly, and uses the most recent data from these sources each time.